- System architectures

 The server running at the processing layer will act as a client to the database at the data layer [1, P. 80].

-Peer-to-peer systems are system architectures that support distribution across clients and servers.
+Peer-to-peer systems support distribution across clients and servers.
 A client or server might be physically split into logically equivalent parts, where each part is operating on its own share of the complete data set [1, P. 81].

 In a peer-to-peer system, all processes that constitute the system are equal.
 Interaction between processes is symmetric: a process will act as a client and as a server at the same time [1, P. 81].